sapegin/washingcode-book/manuscript/120_Linting.md

 Linters are useful to prevent bugs and maintain a consistent codebase but can be misused.

-On the one hand, it can be a good idea to automate code style checks by adding linter rules for every item in our coding style guide.
+On the one hand, it can be a good idea to automate code style checks by adding linter rules for every section of our coding style guide.
 On the other hand, a codebase with too many linter rules, can be intimidating for developers working with it.

 Ideally, all linter rules should be autofixable, so developers don’t waste time tailoring their code to satisfy esoteric linter rules.
 If it’s impossible or too difficult to make an autofixable rule, we should really think whether it’s worth having such rule at all.